Skip to main content

 How to Find and Merge Duplicate Photos in Your Family Archive

 Scanned the same photo twice?
-Nostalgia finds visual duplicates, compares quality, and merges them — keeping the best version automatically.
+Nostalgia finds visual duplicates, compares quality, recommends a Keeper, and lets you confirm the merge.

 Duplicates are inevitable in family archives

 If you've been digitizing old family photos over time — scanning a few here, importing some there, capturing with your phone at a family gathering — you've probably ended up with duplicates.
 Same photo scanned twice at different resolutions.
 A phone capture and a flatbed scan of the same print.
-The original upload and a restored version side by side.
+A true duplicate sitting beside a better scan.

 How duplicate detection works